troyBORG/Reso360Spout/Reso360Spout/BEPINEX_SETUP.md

    - This is what injects into the Renderer process
    - Place in `rml_mods` folder (it will set up the Renderer\BepInEx structure automatically)

+3. **InterprocessLib** - Required for IPC between main and renderer processes
+   - **Main process**: Install `InterprocessLib.BepisLoader` from Thunderstore
+     - Place in `rml_mods` folder (or wherever BepisLoader plugins go)
+   - **Renderer process**: Install `InterprocessLib.BepInEx` from Thunderstore
+     - Place in `Renderer\BepInEx\plugins\` folder
+   - These enable the Messenger system for inter-process communication
+   - Without these, the mod will fall back to static field IPC (less reliable)

 ## Installation Steps

 1. **Install BepInEx dependencies:**